voxowl/minecraft-plugins/plugins/mc2vox/README.md

 # VoxelWitch

-VoxelWitch is a plugin that allows you to export portions of your world into Magicavoxel .vox files using WorldEdit selection.
+VoxelWitch is a plugin that allows you to export portions of your Minecraft world into Magicavoxel `.vox` files using WorldEdit selection.

 ## How to install